Långnäs: Ferry traffic

-In 1999, European Union legislation outlawed the sale of duty-free goods on ferry cruises within the EU, but Åland's tax privileges provide a legal exemption for ships that call at a port in Åland.
+In 1999, European Union legislation outlawed the sale of duty-free goods on ferry services within the EU, but Åland's tax privileges provide a legal exemption for ships that call at a port in Åland.
 As duty-free sales are a considerable source of revenue for the ferry shipping companies, the major routes between the Stockholm region (Kapellskär and Stockholm) and southern Finland (Turku and Helsinki) include a stop there.

 History

 Långnäs has been used as a harbour for inter-island traffic on Åland since the 1920s.

 In the early 1960s, Silja Line built a ferry terminal in Långnäs, designed by Finnish architect Bengt Lundsten.
 The terminal was in use 1965–1975.
 It was a large futuristic glass building suspended in the air by cable wires connected to two supporting arches.
 It gained international recognition for its architecture.
 Silja Line terminated its traffic to Långnäs in 1975 and the terminal fell into disuse and was eventually dismantled in 1993.
 A new terminal was built in 1999 to accommodate the large cruiseferries on the Stockholm—Turku route.

 The company Långnäs Hamn Ab was founded in 1988 when the municipality of Lumparland bought the harbour area from Silja Line.
 Långnäs was the first harbour in Finland to be operated as a joint-stock company.
 The newly formed company had visions of an oil harbour, and a passenger harbour to serve the then booming ferry industry.
 The municipality's ambitions exceeded their capabilities and in 1992 the entire stock of the company was acquired by the Government of Åland.
 In 1993 Lillgaard Ab started traffic from Långnäs to Naantali.

 Finland's entry in the European Union in 1995 and the tax exemption law for Åland caused a renovation of the harbour.
 A new deep quay and a simple terminal building were built so that ferries between Turku and Stockholm would have time to stop at Åland in both directions.
 Traffic started on 1 July 1999, on the same day when the new tax laws for intra-EU traffic came into force.